 How is Fault Determined in a Motorcycle Accident In NJ?

-After a motorcycle accident, many riders face mounting medical bills and other costs.
+After a motorcycle accident in New Jersey, many riders face mounting medical bills and other costs.
 To make matters worse, riders cannot always return to work after an accident, so they lose more money in lost wages.
 When another driver is at fault for your accident and injuries, they should be held responsible and made to cover your costs.
 However, this is easier said than done.
 If you want the responsible driver to pay you your just compensation, you need to prove they were at fault for the accident.

 Whoever caused the accident is said to be the person “at fault.”
 Demonstrating fault is harder than people realize because accidents tend to happen very quickly.
 A motorcycle rider may not see the other driver coming before they are hit.
 Some riders are knocked unconscious and may have trouble remembering anything at all.
 We can demonstrate fault by using evidence from the accident scene and witness testimony.
 We can also use crash experts to recreate your accident and figure out if the other driver is at fault.

-If you were injured in a motorcycle accident in New Jersey, proving fault is critical to the success of your personal injury lawsuit.
+If you were injured in a motorcycle accident in Holmdel, New Jersey, proving fault is critical to the success of your personal injury lawsuit.
 You deserve to be compensated for the pain you have had to endure, and the responsible driver should have to pay.
 Call our NJ motorcycle accident attorney Jerry Friedman at 1-800-529-4464 for help proving fault in your case.

 Determining Fault After a NJ Motorcycle Accident